 The driver should have been installed before the Blueray player is shipped from the manufacturer.
-You can start using its network function without installing driver or utility.
+You can plug this adapter to your Blueray player and start using its network function without installing driver or utility.

 3. Connecting to an Existing Network